TrueCP6/streetview-journey/README.md

 - `Smart.RandomImageFromRandomPanorama` Returns a 2D image from a random panorama facing a random direction.
 Zoom of image is higher the lower resolution you request.
 - `Smart.ScreenshotSequence` Downloads a sequence of screenshots to a folder from an input file.
 You display scaling % must be taken into account for resolution.
 - `Smart.PanoramaSequence` Downloads a sequence of panoramas to a folder from an input file.
 Panoramas have an aspect ratio of 2:1.
+- `Smart.ImageSequence` Downloads a sequence of streetview images to a folder from the static streetview api.